JakuJ/raise-vscode/README.md

 ## Features

 - Syntax highlighing
-- Commands for type checking, compilation to, and execution of generated SML
+- Commands for type checking, compilation to, and execution of generated SML with extraction of test results
 - [Language server](https://github.com/JakuJ/rsl-language-server) integration for on-save diagnostics
 - Formatting via the `rsltc` pretty-printer
 - Auto-indentation